-Gallup hosts the annual Inter-Tribal Ceremonial (505/863-3896), perhaps the largest Native American gathering in the country, held early in August at Red Rock Park, nine miles east of Gallup, and culminating in a parade that brings some 30,000 people out to line old Route 66 through town.
-Festivities include a rodeo, powwows, and a beauty show.
+Gallup hosts the annual Gallup Inter-Tribal Indian Ceremonial (505/863-3896), perhaps the largest Native American gathering in the country, held early in August at Red Rock Park, 9 mi (14.5 km) east of Gallup, and culminating in a parade that brings some 30,000 people out to line old Route 66 through town.
+Festivities include a rodeo, powwows, and a beauty pageant.

 In the heart of historic downtown, the old Santa Fe train depot (still in use by Amtrak), houses the Gallup Cultural Center (201 E. Route 66, 505/863-4131).
-Free dances are staged at the nearby courthouse square nightly in summer, next to a statue of a World War II Navajo Code Talker.
-Another place worth spending some time is Richardson’s Cash Pawn and Trading Post (223 W. Route 66, 505/722-4762).
+Free Native American dances are staged at the nearby courthouse square nightly in summer, next to a statue of a World War II Navajo Code Talker.
+Another place worth spending some time is Richardson’s Trading Co.
+(223 W. Route 66, 505/722-4762).
 Family-run since 1913, this busy but friendly space is crammed to the rafters with arts, crafts, and pawned goods—Navajo rugs and jewelry, ornately tooled leather saddles, pearl-inlaid guitars, and more—that give a better sense of local lifestyles (and all their ups and downs) than any museum ever could.

 If you like huevos rancheros, breakfast burritos, or even diner stand-bys like french toast, you can sample some of the best at the unpretentious but excellent Plaza Café (1501 W. Route 66, 505/722-6240), which is way better than it looks amid the neighboring gas stations and car repair shops.